shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 * Drag EmployeeID to the X-axis well
 5. Click the dropdown on EmployeeID in X-axis well, select "Count"

-*Screenshot displaying the new created Bar Chart for Employees by Department on the Report View -*
+*Screenshots displaying the new created Bar Chart for Employees by Department on the Report View -*

 <img width="366" height="164" alt="image" src="https://github.com/user-attachments/assets/c742414e-eee3-47be-9e2e-ba4500ba0387" />